isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 Our production deployment worked as expected and took exactly 4 hours as planned because we rehearsed it 3 times ahead of time so there would be no surprises.
 However, there were a couple of things we learned after the fact that you might find useful:

 1. There is a slight increase in R/W latency after enabling Encryption At Rest - our slow query monitor picked that up on the first business morning, right after migration (see graph and explanation below).
 2. The read replicas we recreated serve as the source for our Data Science department, who use it for analytics type reporting.
-Their tooling depends on the precise offset position in the MySQL binlog replication log, and it didn't support the change in the offset that occured as part of replica rebuild process, so it had to go through a full resync.
+Their tooling depends on the precise offset position in the MySQL binlog replication log, and it didn't support the change in the offset that occured as part of the replica rebuild process, so it had to go through a full resync.

 ### Slow Queries
 ![slow-queries-went-up-after-encryption-at-rest-AWS-RDS](slow-queries-went-up-after-encryption-at-rest-AWS-RDS.png)